naa7/work_timer/README.md

   - copying the file without renaming:

        $ sudo cp launcher.sh /usr/bin/local/

   - renaming and copying the file.
 Example, I renamed it as `timer`:

        $ mv laucher.sh timer

        $ sudo cp timer /usr/local/bin/

   - Now the progam can be run from anywhere in the terminal, just open a terminal and run:

        $ laucher.sh   # if it was not renamed

-    $ timer        # if it was renamed
+       $ timer        # if it was renamed x